TempleAnthony/TempleAnthony/README.md

 Through a combination of certifications, hands-on simulations, technical training, and continuous personal development, I have built a strong cybersecurity foundation grounded in real-world applications.

-I am focused on Governance, Risk and Compliance, Security Operations, Risk Management, Vulnerability Assessment, and Cyber Threat Intelligence.
+I am focused on Governance, Risk and Compliance, Incident Response, Security Operations, Risk Management, Vulnerability Assessment, and Cyber Threat Intelligence.

 ---